jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

   (f) whether there is other evidence that corroborates the witness’s evidence.
 (6) A pre-trial witness anonymity order may be made— (a) by a District Court Judge who holds a warrant under the District Court Act 2016 to conduct jury trials:
-  (b) if the preliminary hearing is held in the Youth Court, by a Judge referred to in section 274(2)﻿(a) of the Children, Young Persons, and Their Families Act 1989:
+  (b) if the preliminary hearing is held in the Youth Court, by a Judge referred to in section 274(2)﻿(a) of the Oranga Tamariki Act 1989:
   (c) by a High Court Judge.

 ### 111 Effect of pre-trial witness anonymity order